DHTMLX/gantt-docs/data/desktop/howtostart_dotnet_core.md

 }
 ~~~

-When you finish this step, you should get the folder structure like the following:
+When you finish this step, you should get the following folder structure:

 ![Gantt ASP.NET Core 2 All models](desktop/dotnet_core_all_models.png)

-Now you can run the app in order to check that all is in place.
-If you don't see a runtime error then everything is fine.
+Now you can run the app in order to check that everything is in place.
+If you don't see a runtime error, then everything is fine.

 ## Step 4.
 Implementing Web API